Bedwell Crescent, Stevenage, Herts, SG11NJ

 I will use my experience as a teacher to support the Teaching and Learning and Safeguarding sub committees alongside the other governors.
 I am delighted to be part of this school community and look forward to sharing the school's vision and mission statement throughout my time on the Governing body.

-Bernie Bullock / Parent Governor
+John Doherty / Parent Governor

 Damon Carr / co-opted Governor